 Job grading can also enhance your employee value proposition.
 A solid framework can inform decisions around each individual and promote the organisation’s position as a responsible and ethical employer.
 By showing candidates that the organisation is committed to fair and equal opportunities, this upholds the employer’s promise to its prospective and current employees.
 Candidates increasingly say that a lack of diversity impacts their choice of employer, so being transparent about the objective HR practices that are in place within your organisation can be a factor in candidates choosing to apply.

-As two thirds of respondents to our UK Reward Management Survey highlighted ongoing recruitment difficulties, paying fairly in the market is an appealing proposition in itself.
+As two-thirds of respondents to our UK Reward Management Survey highlighted ongoing recruitment difficulties, paying fairly in the market is an appealing proposition.
 Employees are increasingly looking for transparent employers who promote talent recognition as much as diversity and inclusion.
 By internally and externally communicating a good internal framework of pay grades, this objective approach can strengthen the trust candidates place in you and be the critical factor that makes them choose you over a competitor organisation in the war for talent.

 4. Demonstrate vision

-Rationalising roles into a system of grades and job families can also bolster the use of cutting edge technology.
+Rationalising roles into a system of grades and job families can also bolster the use of cutting-edge technology.
 Organisations are equipped with the framework to be able to harness HR analytics more powerfully for the wider business’ benefit.
-A system of job grading may also enable organisations to more easily identify where artificial intelligence could complement each job role, driving productivity in the workplace.
-Utilising job grading as part of a greater push to harness the opportunities of technology demonstrates the progressive nature of the organisation, driving forward its IT capabilities and supporting the organisation’s wider vision that is clearly built for the future.
+A system of job grading may also enable organisations to identify where artificial intelligence more easily could complement each job role, driving productivity in the workplace.
+Utilising job grading as part of a greater push to harness the opportunities of technology demonstrates the progressive nature of the organisation, driving forward its IT capabilities and supporting the organisation’s wider vision that is built for the future.

 5. Achieve compliance